keanedalisay/rock-paper-scissors-TOP/README.md

 5. There you go, you can now play RoPaSc!
     * Refresh webpage if you encounter any problems.
     * Also refresh webpage if the game is over.

-## GUI for RoPaSc is coming!

-As of writing, the game is only playable in the Developer Console (as well as through the prompt pop-up) but once I learn how to manipulate the DOM through JavaScript, it's possible that I will be revisiting this project and make a separate branch for the GUI.

-Stay tuned!

 ## License